Best Smart Home Security Systems 2021

 An extra bonus: If you have to pick up and go because your lease is up, you changed jobs, or you’re moving in with your best friend’s sister’s cousin, you won’t have to worry about paying contract cancellation fees.
 All of Abode’s packages are contract-free.

-Abode is also Z-Wave, Zigbee, and If This, Then That (IFTTT) compatible, so you can mix and match a wide range of smart light bulbs, locks, thermostats, appliances, and more, including digital assistants like Nest, Alexa, and Google Home.2 Additionally, the starter kit has a low up-front cost (compared to competitors) and comes with most everything you need.
+Abode is also Z-Wave, Zigbee, and If This, Then That (IFTTT) compatible, so you can mix and match a wide range of smart light bulbs, locks, thermostats, appliances, and more, including digital assistants like Amazon Alexa, Apple HomeKit, and Google Assistant.2 Additionally, the starter kit has a low up-front cost (compared to other companies) and comes with most everything you need.

 We say “most everything” because the kit lacks a couple of items that you might consider essential.
 A wireless keypad will cost you extra, as will any security cameras.
 If your focus is mainly on home automation, these may not be a deal breaker and can be added on if you consider them a must-have.